Serving land trusts

 About

-Keep It Connected is a plan by Heart of the Rockies Initiative and our 29 land trust members to strategically protect private land critical to retaining remaining wildlife connectivity—the vital ability for wildlife to move between habitats as seasonal temperatures and precipitation patterns change —across the transboundary Central Rocky Mountains of North America.
+The Keep It Connected program aims to strategically protect private land critical to retaining wildlife connectivity—the vital ability for wildlife to move between habitats as seasons change and populations expand—across the transboundary Central Rocky Mountains of North America.
+Keep It Connected is structured around a portfolio that includes active and ready private land conservation projects from our 30 land trusts members that are in need of funding.

-Heart of the Rockies initiative manages the portfolio.
-We are uniquely positioned to lead this strategic effort because of our strong relationships and trust with local and regional land trusts and landowners, local Tribes and government agencies.
+Heart of the Rockies Initiative manages the portfolio.
+We are uniquely positioned to lead this strategic effort because of our strong relationships and trust with local and regional land trusts and landowners, local Tribes, and government agencies.
 Our focus on current scientific information and our collaborative approach maintains these important relationships.

 Fund Development